celie13/Lane_Detection_tutorial/README.md

 </figure>

 ## ROI cropping
-ROI (Region of Interest) is the area we are interesting in performing  part or all of our image processing pipeline. <br>
+ROI (Region of Interest) is the area we are interested in performing  part or all of our image processing pipeline. <br>
 In the case of our road, the main region is the bottom half of the image as it contains road information.
 We can extend this further on only look ahead.
 This will allow us to filter unwanted noise.
 <figure>
   <img